evolution-project/evolution-electron-wallet/README.md

-# electron-wallet
+# Evolution Electron Wallet

-Repo to latest version of evolution-electron-wallet
+  * Repo to latest version of evolution-electron-wallet